Summary of Exceptional Damage Awards post Honda

 The employer made numerous, very serious, and false allegations in the RTCC, a publicly available document.
 The allegations included dishonesty, fraud, theft, conspiracy, sexual harassment, and profound denigration and disparagement of the plaintiff’s work record.
 These false, insulting allegations constituted a wholesale attack on the plaintiff’s conduct, his character, his years of service, his value as an employee, and his worth as a person.
 They would have been predictably harmful to the plaintiff.

-USRL engaged in a series of acts that poisoned the workplace and undermined the employee/employer relationship.
-These acts include: failing to respond to Mr. Osmani’s repeated complaints about Mr. De-Almeida’s conduct, which USRL knew involved a strike to the testicles as well as verbal abuse; failing to conduct any investigation into and/or discipline of Mr. De-Almeida, failing to separate Mr. Osmani and Mr. De-Almeida for anything more than a short “happenstance” period of time.
+OSCUSRL engaged in a series of acts that poisoned the workplace and undermined the employee/employer relationship.
+These acts include: failing to respond to Mr. Osmani’s repeated complaints about Mr. De-Almeida’s conduct, which USRL knew involved a strike to the testicles as well as verbal abuse; failing to conduct any investigation into and/or discipline of Mr. De-Almeida, failing to separate Mr. Osmani and Mr. De-Almeida for anything more than a short “happenstance” period of time.$10,000 battery

-b.
+Dec-22b.
 In addition, when Mr. Osmani fell from the ladder and was injured, USRL crafted a false narrative that sought to place blame on Mr. Osmani for the workplace accident.
-It also dissuaded him from pursuing a WSIB claim and used Mr. De-Almeida as its intermediary to accomplish this end.
+It also dissuaded him from pursuing a WSIB claim and used Mr. De-Almeida as its intermediary to accomplish this end.$75,000 on dismissal

 Human rights: Ethnic slurs such as “dumb/fucking Albanian” and “dumb/fucking Italian”;